zulip/zulip-gci/tasks/mypy-annotations.md

 * Add a commit with commit message `mypy: Convert <directory> to use typing.Text.`

-* Submit a pull request containing your commits with title "mypy: Use typing.Text in <set of directories>".
+* Submit a pull request containing your commits with title `mypy: Use typing.Text in <set of directories>`.
+  Include a link to the pull request when you submit your task on the GCI website.

 See commit
 [fdae58f](https://github.com/zulip/zulip/commit/fdae58f96b284b4153ff6b4fa4b07343647b85b2)